iamhussaina/rest-api-meta-fields/README.md

 ## 1. Installation

-1. Place the entire `rest-meta-utility` directory into your active WordPress theme's folder.
+1. Place the entire `rest-api-meta-fields` directory into your active WordPress theme's folder.
 The recommended structure is:

     ```
     /wp-content/themes/your-theme/
     |-- ... (other theme files)
-    |-- /rest-meta-utility/
+    |-- /rest-api-meta-fields/
     |   |-- load.php
     |   |-- includes/
     |   |   |-- rest-api-extensions.php